-Independent investigators at all academic levels (or equivalent) may be named by the organization as the PI on the application.
+Independent investigators at all academic levels (or equivalent) may be named by organizations as the PI on the application

-There are no limitations on the number of applications for which an investigator may be named as a PI.
+There is no limitation on the number of applications for which an investigator may be named as a PI.

 An eligible PI, regardless of ethnicity, nationality, or citizenship status, must be employed by, or affiliated with, an eligible organization.